dgp1130/blog/src/www/res/fonts/noto/README.md

 npm run font:update
 ```

-This reads all the code points in `unicodes.txt` and subsets the font to only
+This reads all the code points in `emojis.txt` and subsets the font to only
 include those glyphs.
 It then updates
 [`noto-color-emoji.woff2`](./noto-color-emoji.woff2) to only include that
 subset.

-Finally, open [`noto-color-emoji.css`](./noto-color-emoji.css) and add the code
+Finally, open [`noto-color-emoji.css`](./noto-color-emoji.css) and add emoji's
-points to the `unicode-range` property.
-This tells the browser that the emoji
+code points to the `unicode-range` property.
+This tells the browser that the
-font should be loaded if it is needed for any of those code points.
-This is an
+emoji font should be loaded if it is needed for any of those code points.
+This
-optimization so the browser can skip downloading the font if no emojis are
+is an optimization so the browser can skip downloading the font if no emojis are
 actually on the page.